hashicorp/nomad/website/source/docs/agent/configuration/server_join.html.md

 page_title: "server_join Stanza - Agent Configuration"
 sidebar_current: "docs-agent-configuration-server_join"
 description: |-
-  The "server_join" stanza configures the Nomad agent to enable retry_join logic for connecting to Nomad servers.
+  The server_join stanza specifies how the Nomad agent will discover and connect to Nomad servers.
 ---

 # `server_join` Stanza

-The `server_join` stanza configures the Nomad agent to enable retry_join logic for connecting to Nomad servers.
+The server_join stanza specifies how the Nomad agent will discover and connect to Nomad servers.

 ```hcl
 server_join {